zalew024/normal-map-edge-detection/README.md

 ## Installation

 Normal Map Booster plugin is released as zip archive ready to import with Krita plugin import script.
-You can find release zip archives (eg. `normal_map-x.y.z.zip`) on [releases](https://github.com/zalew024/normal-map-edge-detection/releases) page, they are available alongside source code archives.
+You can find release zip archives (eg. `normal_map_booster-x.y.z.zip`) on [releases](https://github.com/zalew024/normal-map-edge-detection/releases) page, they are available alongside source code archives.

 To install this plugin with Krita plugin import script, first please start Krita.
 Afterwards, in menu in top bar, expand `Tools` > `Scripts` > `Import Python Plugin from File...`.
-In file selection popup please navigate to `normal_map-x.y.z.zip` you have downloaded (x.y.z should match plugin release of your choice) and press `Open` button.
+In file selection popup please navigate to `normal_map_booster-x.y.z.zip` you have downloaded (x.y.z should match plugin release of your choice) and press `Open` button.
 In `Activate Plugin? - Krita` popup press `Yes` button and restart Krita.

-Now to enable Normal Map Booster plugin go to `Settings` > `Configure Krita` > `Python Plugin Manager` and enable `Normal Map (Edge Detection)`.
+Now to enable Normal Map Booster plugin go to `Settings` > `Configure Krita` > `Python Plugin Manager` and enable `normal_map_booster`.

 ## Preview